-Ibrance should be taken with food.
+Ibrance tablet may be taken with or without food.
 Patients should be encouraged to take their dose at approximately the same time each day.
 Continue the treatment as long as the patient is deriving clinical benefit from therapy.

 If the patient vomits or misses a dose, an additional dose should not be taken.
 The next prescribed dose should be taken at the usual time.
-Ibrance capsules should be swallowed whole (do not chew, crush, or open them prior to swallowing).
-No capsule should be ingested if it is broken, cracked, or otherwise not intact.
+Ibrance tablets should be swallowed whole (do not chew, crush, or split the tablets prior to swallowing).
+No tablet should be ingested if it is broken, cracked, or otherwise not intact.